 - What happened? – We look at WHAT is the object and fault, WHO is affected, WHERE it is happening and WHEN it happened.
 Once we have the specific information that answers these questions we are in a very good position to execute an incident restoration.
 As strange and as impossible it might sound, having the answers to these questions would enable you to use SME intuition to generate and implement an effective restoration of a critical service.

-- How it happened? – We look at the “how” by interpreting the other factors above in terms of the incident that took place.
+- How did it happen? – We look at the “how” by interpreting the other factors above in terms of the incident that took place.
 We suggest looking at the flipside of the factor’s coin.
 We have generated the factual data around the questions of WHAT, WHO, WHERE, and WHEN and now we are going to look at the BUT NOT side of the incident (coin).
 We simply ask the question “what it could be, but is not; where but is not; when but is not and who could have been affected but is not?”
 This discipline will lead us to the Technical Cause.
 We will be able to determine what happened technically that broke the camel’s back.

-- Why it happened? – We look at both the WHAT and HOW described above to generate theories that could explain WHY the incident happened in the first place.
+- Why did it happen? – We look at both the WHAT and HOW described above to generate theories that could explain WHY the incident happened in the first place.
 This would normally be the “curious contrast” between the IS and the BUT NOT that would provide the SME with an insight to enable them to theorize the most probable Root Cause.